stecman/hw-boot-selection/README.md

 # GRUB boot selector switch

-Firmware for the [Hardware Boot Selection Switch](https://hackaday.io/project/179539-hardware-boot-selection-switch) project: This acts as a USB mass storage device containing a dynamic GRUB script, which sets a variable to indicate the position of the physical switch.
+Firmware for the [Hardware Boot Selection Switch](https://hackaday.io/project/179539-hardware-boot-selection-switch) project.
+This acts as a USB mass storage device containing a dynamic GRUB script, which sets a variable to indicate the position of a physical switch.

 ## Building